AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature manifests.md

 The background colour of the feature icon.
 Defaults to pure white (`#ffffff`) if not provided.

+### `"help"`
+- Type: String
+- Required: No

+URL which points to a usage guide or extended description for the feature.

 ### `"preferences"`
 - Type: Object
 - Required: No